kubernetes-sigs/security-profiles-operator/README.md

 [![OCI security profiles](https://img.shields.io/badge/oci%3A%2F%2F-security%20profiles-blue?logo=kubernetes&logoColor=white)](https://github.com/orgs/security-profiles/packages)

-The _Security Profiles Operator_ (SPO) is an out-of-tree Kubernetes enhancement which aims to make it easier to create and use SELinux, seccomp and AppArmor security profiles in Kubernetes clusters.
+_Security Profiles Operator_ (SPO) is an out-of-tree Kubernetes enhancement which aims to make it easier to create and use SELinux, seccomp and AppArmor security profiles in Kubernetes clusters.

 - [Installation and Usage](installation-usage.md)